 🇺🇸 Pacific Coast

-I attempted a cross-country bike tour but aborted a few days in due to a knee problem.
+I attempted a cross-country bike tour but aborted a few days in due to an injury.
 In all, I biked 600 km over 7 days, finshing in Pacific City, Oregon.
-A day-by-day breakdown is on my tour page.

 15 - 21

 This year, Chinese New Year aligned with the President's Day weekend in the US, and I took advantage of this by flying to Taiwan to meet with friends.
 I got to see five friends on this trip, visiting Dulan and Hualien on the East Coast, then spending just one day in Taipei.
 It was a very short trip.